coryshaw/summarize-webpage-chrome-plugin/README.md

 # GPT Summarizer Chrome Extension

-The GPT Summarizer is a Chrome extension that utilizes OpenAI's powerful GPT models to summarize text content from any webpage and where necessary calls out inaccurate information and one-sided perspectives.
+GPT Summarizer is a Chrome extension that utilizes OpenAI's powerful GPT models to summarize text content from any webpage.
+Additionally, it highlights inaccurate information and one-sided perspectives.

 **The goal of this tool is to:**